Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 Beets are rich in iron, copper, phosphorus, magnesium, vitamins B1, B2, B6, B12, and C. The abundance of nutrients in beets gains in spurring red blood cell production in the body and improves the hemoglobin level.

-Consume it as a salad or make beet juice, take a blender, add about two cups of chopped beetroot, blend well, strain the juice further to enhance the flavor, add a teaspoon of lemon juice and drink this wondrous juice regularly in the morning.
+Consume it as a salad or make beet juice.
+Take a blender, add about two cups of chopped beetroot, blend well, strain the juice further to enhance the flavor, add a teaspoon of lemon juice, and drink this wondrous juice regularly in the morning.
 Adding lemon juice enhances the absorption of iron.
-Even if it is mix with other vegetable juices like carrot help a lot in dealing with the anemic patient.
+Even if it is mixed with other vegetable juices, like carrot help a lot in dealing with anemic patients

 4. Thyme